 Welcome to our online companion for careful readers and teachers of Brenda Hillman’s work.
-You will find reviews and analysis of her book Seasonal Works with Letters on Fire, interviews with Hillman, as well as other writings that clarify her poetics.
+You will find reviews and analysis of her books Extra Hidden Life, Among the Days and Seasonal Works with Letters on Fire, interviews with Hillman, as well as other writings that clarify her poetics.

 Fire— its physical, symbolic, political, and spiritual forms—is the fourth and final subject in Brenda Hillman’s masterful series on the elements.
 Her previous volumes—Cascadia, Pieces of Air in the Epic, Practical Water—have addressed earth, air, and water.
 Here, Hillman evokes fire as metaphor and as event to chart subtle changes of seasons during financial breakdown, environmental crisis, and street movements for social justice; she gathers factual data, earthly rhythms, chants to the dead, journal entries, and lyric fragments in the service of a radical animism.
 In the polyphony of Seasonal Works with Letters on Fire, the poet fuses the visionary, the political, and the personal to summon music and fire at once, calling the reader to be alive to the senses and to re-imagine a common life.